The Scene

 ‘We wanted to build with our community’

-Looking for the right locations and “nibbled on some other communities,” Tacone said.
-Learning the Giambotta Pizza’s building was for sale was “a blessing in many ways,” including the convenient location and familiarity with Plainfield and its leadership, he said
+The Clifton was looking for the right location and “nibbled on some other communities,” Tacone said.
+Learning that the Giambotta Pizza building was for sale was “a blessing in many ways,” including the convenient location and familiarity with Plainfield and its leadership, he said.

 “We both spent over a decade in Chicago in city living,” Tacone said.
 “And we became accustomed to the unique and modern dining option the city of Chicago has to offer.
 It’s such a great food and drink city.”

-When people move from large cities to smaller towns, they still “want those modern, trendy, kind of pushing-the-envelope type of restaurants that weren’t really typical in the suburbs,” he said.
+When people move from large cities to smaller towns, they still “want those modern, trendy, kind of pushing-the-envelope type of restaurants that aren’t really typical in the suburbs,” he said.

 A couple has lunch at The Clifton’s elegant bar on Thursday, Oct.
 10, 2024 in Plainfield.

-“But that with that, in reference to community and hospitality, we wanted to keep the small town feel.
+“But with that, in reference to community and hospitality, we wanted to keep the small-town feel.
 We wanted to build with our community,” Tacone said.
 “That’s something you don’t necessarily get in a big city.”

 “I was always very passionate about the restaurant industry,” Tacone said.